AdguardTeam/HostlistCompiler/README.md

 }
 ```

-Please note, that exclusion may be a plain string, wildcard, or a regular expression.
+Please note, that exclusion or inclusion rules may be a plain string, wildcard, or a regular expression.

-* `plainstring` - every rule that contains `plainstring` will be removed
+- `plainstring` - every rule that contains `plainstring` will match the rule
-* `*.plainstring` - every rule that matches this wildcard will be removed
+- `*.plainstring` - every rule that matches this wildcard will match the rule
-* `/regex/` - every rule that matches this regular expression, will be removed.
+- `/regex/` - every rule that matches this regular expression, will match the rule.
 By default, regular expressions are case-insensitive.
+- `! comment` - comments will be ignored.

 ### <a id="command-line"></a> Command-line